Want to level up your Facebook tagging skills?

 Tag Relevant People and Pages

-Example: If you’re posting a group photo, tag the people in the image—not random followers.
+Only tag people, business pages, or groups directly linked to the content.
+Example: In a group photo, tag the people in the image, not random followers.

-Use Tags to Give Credit or Promote Collaboration
+Use Tags for Credit or Collaboration

 Turn On Tag Review